 The consortium also includes Ocean Link Partners and 58.com’s founder Jinbo Yao, which jointly controls 44% of the company’s voting power.
 The consortium group has also received up to $3.5 billion in loan commitments from Shanghai Pudong Development Bank Co. to help pay for the purchase.

 Houlihan Lokey (China) Inc. is serving as 58.com’s financial advisor on the company’s special committee.

-The deal makes 58.com the second Chinese Wall Street-listed firm to announce a deal to go private in the past few days.
-The auto solutions provider Bitauto Holding Ltd. (NYSE: BITA) announced Friday it agreed to a $1.1 billion offer from an investor group led by tech giant Tencent Holdings Ltd. (HKEX: 00700).
+The deal makes 58.com the second Chinese listed Wall Street firm to announce a take-private deal in the past few days.
+The auto solutions provider Bitauto Holding Ltd. (NYSE: BITA) announced Friday it agreed to a $1.1 billion offer from an investor group led by the tech giant Tencent Holdings Ltd. (HKEX: 00700).
 In September 2014, Tencent reportedly increased its stake in 58.com to 24%.

 According to the company, the merger is expected to close in the second half.
 Shares of 58.com are down 17% year-to-date.